steelsojka/ug-layout/layout/manual/Views.md

 Views
 =====

 Views are Renderables that know how to render a specific component.
 This is where we can integrate it into different frameworks.
-Lets use the following as our base example.
+Let's use the following as our base example.
 I would read the Getting Started guide before diving in here.

 #### Component